sayedatifali/sayedatifali.github.io/resume/index.md

 * Worked in the Innovation team responsible for driving innovation at McAfee, conceptualizing and implementing proof of concepts of potential products
-* Designed and wrote an iOS app to manage Little Red Plug (LRP), a home network security product.
-App syncs with LRP through an Amazon EC2 server
+* Designed and wrote an iOS app to manage Little Red Plug (LRP), a home network security product. iOS app could control LRP protection status, manage alerts, users and pair/unpair new LRP’s
+* Deployed a web service on Amazon EC2 instance to enable syncing of iOS app with LRP
-* Conceived of an APNs and WebSocket based architecture to improve sync mechanism of LRP with iOS app
+* Conceived of an APNs and WebSocket based architecture to implement syncing of LRP with iOS app
 * Wrote an asynchronous transparent DNS proxy in C on Linux.
 Intercepts DNS request packets/lookups, blocks or allows domain lookup based on policies set
 * Introduced multithreading in the DNS proxy, more than doubling the throughput
 * Created an async RESTful API wrapper over McAfee’s [GTI](http://www.mcafee.com/us/threat-center/technology/gti-reputation-technologies.aspx){:target="_blank"} URL rating server.
 Leveraged redis as message broker queue and celery worker threads to scale with network peeks